yusufsyaifudin/common-dev-config/README.md

 ## Known Constraint

 Please be aware that this repository is intended for development purposes only.
-When copying a folder, such as docker-compose/kafka, and running it with the same command docker compose -f kafka.yaml, it may fail.
+When copying a folder, such as `docker-compose/kafka`, and running it with the same command `docker compose -f kafka.yaml`, it may fail.
 This is because the container_name is hard-coded in each YAML file.
 This hard-coding has its advantages, as it allows you to refer to the container by a simple name.

 If you decide to copy a folder (or cherry-pick files), make sure you do the following: